gustafnk/locs-commits-correlation/README.md

       [...wait two minutes, lots of warnings appear...]
     $ start out/jenkins.html   # or just open it in an open web browser

-Example results are found in the folder example_output/.
+Example results are found in the folder example_output/ (clone the repo and a file in a browser).

 R² values
 ---